Rayc940/ece5160-fast-robot/lab1/lab.md

 #### Task 5: Notification Handler

 The notification handler records incoming timestamp while also tracking the total number of bytes received over BLE.
-A while loop repeatedly sends GET_TIME_MILLIS commands for a fixed duration, allowing multiple samples to be collected through notifications.
+A while loop repeatedly sends GET_TIME_MILLIS commands for a fixed duration.
 After completion, the total bytes and elapsed time are used to estimate the effective BLE data transfer rate.

 ```cpp
 # Task 5